Australian Parents' Support of RSE Delivery in Schools

 As the Western Australian Department of Health funded this work, the research team deliberately oversampled from Western Australia (WA) to generate a state-focused report.
 Key findings from WA show that 93% of parents support schools to deliver relationships and sexuality education.

-The report summarises the methodology (including survey instrument and sample), findings, and recommendations for involving parents and adults with caring responsibilities in school-based RSE.
+The report summarises the methodology (including survey instrument and sample), findings, and recommendations for involving parents and adults with caring responsibilities in school-based RSE in WA.